 - Do they use LEED products and processes?
 If your building is LEED-certified, you must use the correct maintenance procedures in order to maintain your certification.

 Do you have questions about the best way to maintain or restore your metal, stone or wood?

-Get in touch with us at Mid America Metals.
+Get in touch with us at Mid America Specialty Services.
 We’ll provide the information you need and help you keep your building looking its best.